nextpyp/pyp/docs/guide/picking3d.rst

 .. tip::

-    You can manually edit the results of this or any particle picking method by creating a copy of the :bdg-secondary:`Particle-Picking` block using the "Copy" function, selecting ``Copy files and data`` and ``Make automatically-picked particles editable``, and then clicking :bdg-primary:`Next`.
-Once the copy is done, you can navigate to the new block and manually add/delete particles
+    You can manually edit the results of this or any other particle picking method by creating a copy of the :bdg-secondary:`Particle-Picking` block using the "Copy" function, selecting ``Copy files and data`` and ``Make automatically-picked particles editable``, and clicking :bdg-primary:`Next`.
+Once the copy is done (this may take a while depending on the size of your dataset and the numnber of particles), you can navigate to the new block and manually add or delete particles

 Template search
 ---------------

-This method uses `pytom-match-pick <https://sbc-utrecht.github.io/pytom-match-pick/>`_ to detect particles using template search running on the GPU:
+This method uses the package `pytom-match-pick <https://sbc-utrecht.github.io/pytom-match-pick/>`_ to detect particles using template search (GPU required):

 #.
 Click on ``Tomograms`` (output of the :bdg-secondary:`Pre-processing` block) and select :bdg-primary:`Particle-Picking`